jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 **Step 5.
 Using iControl LX Extensions in Our Application**

 Before we start making iControl REST requests through the API Services Gateway, we still need to simplify many aspects of dealing with TMOS devices and extensions.
 We created a set of iControl LX extensions to do that, so why not use them as part of our micro servies orchestration.

 When you first started the application there was a fury of iControl REST calls which took place between the application container and the API Services Gateway.
 Scroll down to the `GET` `/extensions` API endpoint.
 List the iControl LX extensions our application has already loaded.
+See if you don't recognize them.

 ![List Gateway Extensions](./assets/images/f5-apps-openapi-app-extensions-get.png)

-Notice our little toolkit of extensions were loaded from file URLs into the API Servies Gateway. iControl LX extensions become the building blocks of larger orchestrations.
+Notice our little toolkit of extensions were loaded from file URLs into the API Services Gateway. **iControl LX extensions become the building blocks of larger orchestrations.** If you don't understand that by now, we've failed you!

 Scroll back up to the `/deployments` API endpoints.